United States presidential line of succession: Ambiguities regarding succession and inability

 Many around him—including John Quincy Adams, Henry Clay and other members of Congress, along with Whig party leaders, and even Tyler's own cabinet—believed that he was only acting as president and did not have the office itself.
 He was nicknamed "His Accidency" and excoriated as a usurper.
 Nonetheless, Tyler adhered to his position, even returning, unopened, mail addressed to the "Acting President of the United States" sent by his detractors.
-Tyler's view ultimately prevailed when the House and Senate voted to accept the title "President", setting a precedent for an orderly transfer of presidential power following a president's death, one that was subsequently written into the Constitution as section 1 of the Twenty-fifth Amendment.
+Tyler's view ultimately prevailed when the House and Senate voted to accept the title "President", It set the Tyler Precedent for an orderly transfer of presidential power following a president's death, one that was subsequently written into the Constitution as section 1 of the Twenty-fifth Amendment.

-Even after the precedent regarding presidential succession due to the president's death was set, the part of the Presidential Succession Clause that provided for replacing a disabled president remained unclear.
+Even after the precedent regarding presidential succession in the event of the president's death was set, the part of the Presidential Succession Clause that provided for replacing a disabled president remained unclear.
 What constituted an "inability"?
 Who determined the existence of an inability?
 Did a vice president become president for the rest of the presidential term in the case of an inability; or was the vice president merely "acting as President"?
-Due to this lack of clarity, later vice presidents were hesitant to assert any role in cases of presidential inability.
+In view of this lack of clarity, later vice presidents were hesitant to assert any role in cases of presidential inability.
 Two situations are noteworthy: